n8willis/git-with-type-design/chapter-1-git/git-terminal.md

 choice; you can use them to mark significant points in the progress of your project.
-It's a good idea to make use of tags, because as your project history gets longer and longer, it takes ... well ... longer and longer to scroll through.
+It's a good idea to make use of tags, because as your project history gets longer and longer, it takes ... well ... longer and longer to scroll through what `git log` prints out.
 So you can bookmark significant milestones by adding a tag to each one as you work, and it's easier to navigate back through the history when you;re reviewing it.
 A lot of commercial and public projects use a tag to mark when a big, new public release is published; that's definitely an excellent practice to get into.
 But don't forget about tags in between big releases, either.
 They're your checkpoints, and whatever else happens, git is there to make the project easier for you to manage.

 Finally, you will want to remember `git diff`.
 This is a command that will print out all of the changes to the files in your repo _since_